xtensor-stack/xtensor/README.md

 (4, 2, 3) # Result
 ```

 The same rule holds for scalars, which are handled as 0-D expressions.
-If `A` is scalar, the equation becomes:
+If `A` is a scalar, the equation becomes:

 ```
        () # A